SoftUni/Programming-Basics-Book-JS-EN/chapter-06-nested-loops.md

 ### Problem: Ratings – Visualization in a Web Environment

-Your task is to create a  **JavaScript** web application for visualizing a rating (a number from 0 do 100).
-From 1 to 10 starts should be drawn with halves.
+Your task is to create a  **JavaScript** web application for visualizing a rating (a number from 0 to 100).
+From 1 to 10 stars should be drawn with halves.
 The starts should be generated with a `for` loop.

 ![](assets/old-images/chapter-6-images/11.Ratings-01.png)

-We open an empty folder in our file system with name "**ratings**".
+We create an empty folder in our file system with the name "**ratings**".
 In there we create 2 files and one folder:

 - **index.html**
 - **script.js**
 - **images** (folder)

-Now we add **images with stars** (they are part from the resources of this lab which can be downloaded from [here](https://github.com/mchaov/Programming-Basics-Book-JS-BG/tree/master/assets/chapter-6-1-assets)).
-We copy them from windows explorer and paste them in the folder **images** using copy/paste.
+Now we add **images with stars** (they are part of the resources of this lab which can be downloaded from [here](https://github.com/mchaov/Programming-Basics-Book-JS-BG/tree/master/assets/chapter-6-1-assets)).
+We copy them from windows explorer and paste them into the folder **images** using copy/paste.

-We open **index.html** and adding the following code:
+We open **index.html** and add the following code:

 ![](/assets/chapter-6-1-images/11.Ratings-01.png)

-This code creates one input field **`input-rating`**, in which the user can add number from [**0 … 100**] and button [**Draw**] which when clicked calculates the value of the stars with their input value.
-The action which will approve the input data, is called **`drawRating`**.
+This code creates one input field **`input-rating`**, in which the user can add a number from [**0 … 100**] and a button [**Draw**] which when clicked calculates the value of the stars with their input value.
+The action which will approve the input data is called **`drawRating`**.
 After that the form will print the content of **`<div id="ratingHolder"></div>`**.
-The code which is inside id will be dynamically generated HTML with a series of stars.
+The code which is inside it will be dynamically generated HTML with a series of stars.

 We add the function **`drawRating()`** inside the file **script.js**, which has the following code: